calebtkjordan/bootstrap-portfolio-challenege/README.md

 ![Preview](assets/images/readme-preview.png)

 ## Placeholder Images
-For this version, placeholder images are sourced from [placehold.co](https://placehold.co/).
+For this portfolio, placeholder images are sourced from [placehold.co](https://placehold.co/).
 The background images in the skills section cards were designed by me, created using AI (DALL-E).